robert-johansson/old.robert-johansson.github.io/_posts/2023-07-07-goal-setting.md

 - Give yourself plenty of time to accomplish complex goals.
 Set deadlines that apply an appropriate amount of pressure, while still being achievable.
 - If you start to feel stressed about meeting your goals, they might be too complex or unrealistic.
 Reassess both of these areas and modify your goals if necessary.
 - Break large, complex goals down into smaller sub-goals.
 This will stop you feeling overwhelmed, and it will make it easier to stay motivated.

+I notice that this plan might be somewhat unrealistic.
+Writing a complete thesis in 42 days is a lot.
+I also plan to do a lot of meditation and physical exercise during the next 42 days, and I won't do anything that doesn't make me healthier.
+One important thing about this though.
+This challenge is pragmatic given the 42 days.
+The whole point of it is to write a draft, within that time limit.
+I am prepared to lower my ambition to make the project fit within these limits.
+I promise myself to do this challenge in a way that is **fun, healthy, resulting in a minimum viable product**.

 ## Overall timeplan